1.1In these Terms and Conditions of Business:

 AND THE CUSTOMER’S ATTENTION IS IN PARTICULAR DRAWN TO THE PROVISIONS OF THIS CLAUSE 5

-5.2 Any act or omission on the part of Riverbank or its employees, agents or sub-contractors falling within clause 5.1 above shall for the purposes of this clause 5 be known as an “Event of Default”.
+5.2 Any act or omission on the part of a Party or its employees, agents or sub-contractors falling within clause 5.1 above shall for the purposes of this clause 5 be known as an “Event of Default”.

 5.3.1 death or personal injury resulting from its own or that of its employees’ agents’ or sub- contractors’ (as applicable) negligence;

-5.3.3 damage suffered by the Customer as a result of any breach of Riverbank’s obligations implied by, as applicable, section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or section 8 of the Supply of Goods (Implied Terms Act) 1973.
+5.3.3damage suffered as a result of any breach of a Party’s obligations implied by, as applicable, section 12 of the Sale of Goods Act 1979, section 2 of the Supply of Goods and Services Act 1982 or section 8 of the Supply of Goods (Implied Terms Act) 1973.

 6. Customer Obligations